 - Transcripts: Must be obtained from all undergraduate and graduate institutions, if applicable.

 - Three Letters of Recommendation: Should be obtained from academic and professional sources related to your background in art and/or education and teaching.

 - Current résumé

-- Statement of Purpose (500-words): In this Artist Statement, please describe your current work and the influences in any disciplines that have been important in shaping your practice.
+- Artist Statement (500 words): In this Artist Statement (to be submitted in lieu of the Statement of Purpose/Personal Statement), please describe your current work and the influences in any disciplines that have been important in shaping your practice.

 - Portfolio: Your Portfolio will be uploaded as part of the online application process.
 You will be instructed to submit 20 digital images of recent work in JPEG FORMAT ONLY, sized no larger than 1280 x 1024 pixels (maximum 4MB).
 Each image must be numbered, titled (if applicable) and include your name.
 Please do NOT submit PowerPoint or Keynote presentations.

 Videos for time-based work can be submitted in place of digital images (maximum 60MB).
 Videos can be a compilation of various works but the total running time cannot exceed five minutes per video.
 Genres appropriate to video documentation include video art, performance, and kinetic art, NOT documentation of sculptures or exhibitions.
 For portfolios combining digital images and videos the total number submitted should not exceed 20.

 Include an artist statement, a resume, and the names of 3 recommenders in PDF format as part of the Portfolio upload.
 Do not mail portfolios to the Graduate Admissions Office or the Department of Art and Art Professions.
 All portfolio documents must be uploaded only.

 - Personal Interview: A personal interview by invitation only is required.
 Finalists will be notified by email to schedule an interview with the admissions committee.